MappyKK/Land-Demographics-Automation/README.md

 Main Goal: Reduces the amount of manual effort in ArcGIS Pro/QGIS

-Calculates the area and percentage of Palestinian Land controlled in Area A, B, H1, Nature Reserve, Gaza Strip and developed in Area C, H2, Israel Proper and East Jerusalem.
+Calculates the area and percentage of Palestinian land controlled in Area A, B, H1, Nature Reserve, Gaza Strip and developed in Area C, H2, Israel Proper and East Jerusalem.

+Calculates the area and percentage of Israeli land developed in Area A, B, C, H1, H2, Nature Reserve, and East Jerusalem.

 Creates and exports interactive and non-interactive Pie Charts that illustrates the amount of land that Palestinians have developed and controlled in each West Bank governorate.